thomasvt/Box2DNet/README.md

 # Intro

-This is a .NET 8.0 PInvoke wrapper for [Box2d v3](https://github.com/erincatto/box2d).
+This is a thin [Box2d v3](https://github.com/erincatto/box2d) wrapper that stays true to the original API.

 The main objective for this wrapper is to be:

 * very thin, as if you were working directly with the original C library.
-* low GC pressure: prevent repeated short lived heap allocs
+* performance: prevent data copying, prevent shortlived heap allocations.

-Next to the generated wrapper, some helper code is provided for simplifying your work in .NET.
-See below for explanations about these features.
+Because of these, Box2dNet gives you full control over the API with the same names/contracts as the original, but with a bit of manual labour here and there.

 > I don't use Unity and therefore cannot support it.
 This wrapper is meant to run in standard .NET runtimes, for instance combined with Monogame or Godot.

+# QUICKSTART

+* Add the [Box2dNet nuget package](https://www.nuget.org/packages/Box2dNet/) to your game's solution.
+* Start calling Box2D API methods from class `B2Api` (in `Box2dNet.Interop`).
+Their identifiers are the same as the original Box2D API, on purpose.
+* Work on your game!

+The upside of a thin wrapper is you don't need to learn a different API, it's the same.
+The downside is you have to deal with the pointers (IntPtr).
+See section `Dealing with pointers (IntPtr)` in this manual for making that easier.
+Box2dNet also contains some helper code to minimize the pointer plumbing.

+> When you build your game in DEBUG it will use the native debug dll ```box2dd.dll``` and show assertions if you do something wrong.
+When you build in RELEASE it will use the native production dll ```box2d.dll```.

 # License

 You may do whatever you like with the code in this repo.
 Don't forget to respect the [Box2d v3.x](https://github.com/erincatto/box2d) license, though!

-# QUICKSTART

-There's no nuget package.
-Just clone this repo close to your game folder, include the ```box2dnet.csproj``` into your game's .sln and start calling Box2D API functions from static class `Box2dNet.Interop.B2Api`, their identifiers are the same as the original, on purpose.
-That's basically it.

-The main difference with the original API is in dealing with pointers.
-See section `Dealing with pointers (IntPtr)` in this manual for making that easier.

-When you build your game in DEBUG it will use the native debug dll ```box2dd.dll```, when you build in RELEASE it will use the native production dll ```box2d.dll```.

-> The debug version ```box2dd.dll``` will quit your game with assertion errors when you did something wrong: this helps for debugging your mistakes.

 # What's included?